Famous Bis: Marie Laurencin

 Les Désguisés (1926) by Marie Laurencin

-After she was done with Apollinaire, Laurencin married a German count and spent the first world war exiled with him in Spain.
-When the war was over, she ditched the count and took a string of lovers, both male and female, joining Gertrude Stein's salon filled with queer women creatives and befriending famous lesbian actress Natalie Clifford Barnard.
+After breaking up with Apollinaire, Laurencin married a German count, with whom she spent the First World War years, exiled in Spain.
+When the war was over, she left him and took a string of lovers, both male and female.
+She also joined Gertrude Stein's salon, which was filled with queer women creatives, and befriended the famous lesbian actress Natalie Clifford Barney.

-This queer feminine influence in her life became increasingly visible in her work, described by Alex Pilcher in A Queer Little History of Art (2017) as "queer femme with a Gallic twist," featuring "sidesaddle Amazons" as its subjects.
-Though Laurencin always maintained that her work was never really Cubist, claiming she lacked the capacity to properly paint in that style, there is at least a powerful Cubist element to her work.
-Similarly, her impact on the Cubist movement is considerable.
-For all that, she didn't consider herself truly a part of it.
+Queer feminine influences were becoming increasingly visible in her work at this time, too.
+In his 2017 book A Queer Little History of Art, Alex Pilcher describes Laurencin’s work as "queer femme with a Gallic twist" and notes the ubiquity of "sidesaddle Amazons" in her paintings.
+Though Laurencin always maintained that her work was never really Cubist — in fact, she claimed that she was unable to paint in that style — there is a powerful Cubist element to her paintings and she had a considerable impact on the Cubist movement, even though she didn’t consider herself fully part of it.

 Oil painting of 2 women dancing while a third plays an instrument.
 The elongated shapes and the muted colors make it dreamy.